 Windows, external doors and joinery Repair category 2 Notes Windows were not all fully opened or tested, and it should be appreciated that some defects are only evident during certain weather conditions.
 Within the limitations of our inspection, no significant defects were noted.
 Windows are of an age and style where a degree of ongoing maintenance should be anticipated to sealed units and opening mechanisms.
-A double glazed unit is defective having failed and allowed condensation to form between the panes.
 It is assumed that replacement windows and doors comply with relevant building and fire regulations.

 External decorations

-Repair category 1
+Repair category 2

 Notes The external décor is weathered.
 Painted timbers will require future redecoration to prevent decay to the timbers.

 Conservatories/porches

 Repair category N/A

-Notes N/A
+Notes Not applicable.

 Communal areas

 Repair category N/A

-Notes N/A
+Notes Not applicable.